-In this section, we shall first prove the global existence of weak solutions in time for the initial value problem \eqref{pb} to establish a solution semiflow.
-Then we show the existence of an absorbing set of this semiflow in the state spaces $E$ and $\Psi$.
+We first prove the global existence of weak solutions in time for the initial value problem \eqref{pb}.
+Then we show the existence of absorbing set for the solution semiflow in the state spaces $E$ and $\Psi$.
 Note that $\Pi \subset \Psi \subset E$ are continuous embeddings.